ivanjayapurna/spawn_multiple_hector_quadrotors/README.md

 # spawn_multiple_hector_quadrotors
 Bash script and launch files to spawn multiple hector quadrotors in an emtpy Gazebo world, controlled by ROS nodes.

-# Launch Instructions:
+# Setup:

 SETUP:
-Place the 2 .launch files in /catkin_ws/src/hector_quadrotor/hector_quadrotor_gazebo/launch
+1. Place the 2 .launch files in /catkin_ws/src/hector_quadrotor/hector_quadrotor_gazebo/launch
+2. Go to Terminal > Edit > Profile Preferences > set profile name as “hold_profile” and under command set “When command exits” as “Hold the terminal open”.

 IF YOU MADE ANY CHANGES:
 catkin_make
 source devel/setup.bash

-ELSE IF MANUAL EDIT OF # DRONES:
-Terminal 1:
-roslaunch hector_quadrotor_gazebo x_quadrotors_empty_world.launch nr:=2

-Terminal 2:
-rosservice call /uav1/enable_motors “enable: true”
-NOTE: repeat this command for each uavX you have (TODO: write a script to automatically do this)

-Terminal 3:
-Send Twist messages
-rostopic pub -r 10 /uav1/cmd_vel geometry_msgs/Twist '{linear: {x: 0.0, y: 0.0, z: 1.0}, angular: {x: 0.0, y: 0.0, z: 0.0}}'

-# ELSE (automated script):
+# Launch Script:
 ./spawn_drones.sh

+#Notes:
-NOTE 1:  this file can be opened up and for loop can be adjusted to control number of drones NOTE 2: a new terminal window opens for each drone (i.e. 100 drones = 100 terminal windows (can shift to batches of 5 or 10 in the future)
+1. this file can be opened up and for loop can be adjusted to control number of drones
+2. a new terminal window opens for each drone (i.e. 100 drones = 100 terminal windows (can shift to batches of 5 or 10 in the future)
-NOTE 3: still need to enable_motors for each drone (can be built into script pretty easily) NOTE 4: To work need to Terminal > Edit > Profile Preferences > set profile name as “hold_profile” and under command set “When command exits” as “Hold the terminal open”.
-NOTE 5: EACH DRONE IS JUST CALLED 1,2,3 etc. (starting y_pos is name - 1)
+3. enable_motors of drone can sometimes fail (if it does, enable manually).
+This is either due to not enough time delay (currently 20 seconds built in, tuned to match my computer's speed) or due to memory issues.
+Both can be solved by just running command manually in a new terminal.
+4. Each drone is called uav1, uav2... etc.
+5. Starting y position of each drone is its number - 1 i.e. for uav1: y_pos = 0.0
+6. To actually control drones send twist messages i.e.: rostopic pub -r 10 /uav1/cmd_vel geometry_msgs/Twist '{linear: {x: 0.0, y: 0.0, z: 1.0}, angular: {x: 0.0, y: 0.0, z: 0.0}}'

 # Useful links for reference: